shaneiadt/Ramblings/pages/2021/tiny-function.md

 [TinyFunction](https://tinyfunction.com/)

-No setup required, just write the function and hit the deploy button :thumbsup:
+No setup required, just write the function and hit the deploy button 👍

-All functions at the moment are deployed using NodeJS, Python to come soon along with database support :smile:
+All functions at the moment are deployed using NodeJS, Python to come soon along with database support 😀